 - Crapsack World

 - Creator Backlash: Groening was so opposed against the Simpsons episode "A Star Is Burns" that he took his name off the episode.
-He felt that producer James L. Brooks simply wanted to make a commercial for his other animated series The Critic by letting Jay Sherman and Homer Simpson meet.
+He felt that producer James L. Brooks simply wanted to make a commercial for his other animated series The Critic by letting Jay Sherman and Homer Simpson have a Cross Over.

 - Creator Cameo: Done regularly.

 - Cross Over: References to Groening's other works are often made.

 - In the fall of 2014 two crossover episodes will be made between "The Simpsons" and "Futurama" and "The Simpsons" and "Family Guy".

 - "Life in Hell" handled themes that most mainstream cartoon strips never tackled with.

 - "The Simpsons" went in the air at a time when most TV animation was aimed at children and thus very safe and formulaic.
 It immediately attracted attention because of its subversive content, often featuring themes that you wouldn't see or hear in mainstream animation.

 - Deliberately Monochrome: "Life In Hell" is published in black and white.

 - Denser and Wackier: Both "The Simpsons" and "Futurama" evolved to this point.